trickstercache/trickster/docs/configuring.md

 Trickster provides an HTTP Endpoint for viewing the running Configuration, as well as requesting a configuration reload.

 The reload endpoint is configured by default to listen on address `127.0.0.1` and port `8484`, at `/trickster/config/reload`.
-These values can be customized, as demonstrated in the example.conf.
+These values can be customized, as demonstrated in the example.yaml.
 The examples in this section will assume the defaults.
 Set the port to `-1` to disable the reload HTTP interface altogether.

 To reload the config, simply make a `GET` request to the reload endpoint.
 If the underlying configuration file has changed, the configuration will be reloaded, and the caller will receive a success response.
 If the underlying file has not chnaged, the caller will receive an unsuccessful response, and reloading will be disabled for the duration of the Reload Rate Limiter.
 By default, this is 3 seconds, but can be customized as demonstrated in the example config file.
 The Reload Rate Limiter applies to the HTTP interface only, and not SIGHUP.